OHIF/Viewers/platform/docs/docs/user-guide/viewer/viewport.md

 ![user-viewer-main](../../assets/img/user-viewer-main.png)

-By default you can modify:
+By default, you can modify:

 - Zoom: right click dragging up or down
 - Contrast/brightness: left click dragging up/down to change contrast, and left/right for changing brightness